 This laptop has a nice additional feature of advanced Dolby Audio technology, meaning you do not need to buy any extra speakers in order to improve your gaming experience.
 Low budget laptops often miss this additional touch, so this is another appealing quality of this laptop.

-Overall the Ideapad is a fantastic laptop within this budget, it offers a good quality of gaming with some additional features that make it stand out from others on the list.
+Lenovo’s gaming laptops are known to be durable and reliable.
+Overall the Ideapad is arguably the best gaming laptop for $700.
+It offers a good quality of gaming with some additional features that make it stand out from others on the list.

 CPU: 2.5 GHz Intel Core i5-8300H | GPU: Nvidia GeForce GTX 1050 | RAM: 8GB DDR4 + 16GB Optane memory | Screen: 15.6-inch (1,920 x 1,080) | Storage: 1TB Hybrid Drive | Battery: 51 Whr | Dimensions: 21 x 9 x 3 inches | Weight: 7 lbs